Cape Malay & Creole Cooking Experience

 Private Bookings

-For private bookings, we offer flexible itineraries with various durations and options to suit your interests, including additional stops for shopping.
+For private bookings, we offer flexible itineraries and additional shopping-focused options depending on your interests and available time.

 For more details, feel free to email us at contact@unexplored.co.za